 All of these questions are valid and we are here to answer them.
 You deserve to have the facts about abortion and all of your other options.

 Types of Abortion

-It is important to receive an ultrasound prior to taking any abortion pill medication to ensure your pregnancy is within FDA guidelines for your health and safety or an abortion procedure.
+It is important to receive an ultrasound before taking an abortion pill medication to ensure your pregnancy is within FDA guidelines for your health and safety or an abortion procedure.
 You also need to confirm the location of your pregnancy.
 If the pregnancy is not located in the uterus, it could be a life-threatening tubal pregnancy.
 A tubal (ectopic) pregnancy would not be terminated by the abortion pill.

 There are two types of surgical abortions depending on how far along you are in your pregnancy.

-In this procedure, the doctor opens the cervix with a dilator (made from hard plastic) or laminaria (thin sticks derived from plants and inserted several hours prior to the procedure).
+In this procedure, the doctor opens the cervix with a dilator (made from hard plastic) or laminaria (thin sticks derived from plants and inserted several hours before the procedure).
 After the cervix is dilated, a tube is inserted, which is attached to a suction device.
-After suctioning out the uterus, the doctor will check to make sure it is completely empty.
+After suctioning out the uterus, the doctor will check to make sure it is empty.

 One variation of this procedure is called Dilation and Curettage (D&C).
 In this method, the doctor may use a curette, a loop-shaped instrument, to scrape remaining fetal parts out of the uterus.